 As writers, we should strive to constantly, continually push a character toward conflict, or else pull her away again.
 Rule #8: Keep characters in motion—either rushing toward action or retreating again.

 We’re either pushing our lovers toward everlasting happiness, or else dragging them away, toward the heartbreak of loneliness.

 We’re pushing our swashbuckling adventurer toward finding that buried treasure, or wrenching her away again, thwarted by a shipwreck or a raging storm or a bout of cholera.

-We’re pushing an intrepid bands of Hobbit toward Mount Doom, or dragging them away (…again and again and again and again).
+We’re pushing an intrepid band of Hobbits toward Mount Doom, or dragging them away (…and again and again and again and again).